-Fuel burn is relatively similar between these aircraft, with the Falcon 8X having a slightly lower fuel consumption than the Falcon 900LX
+Fuel burn is relatively similar between these aircraft, with the Falcon 8X having a slightly higher fuel consumption than the Falcon 900LX

 The Falcon 8X has a fuel burn of just 347 Gallons per Hour (GPH).
 In comparison, the Falcon 900LX burns 260 Gallons per Hour (GPH).